AccessoriesFabricProduct ReviewsTools & Materials

 CONS:

-• Needs 72 hours before first wash
+• Needs 72 hours before the first wash

 Beast For Upholstery : Permatex 25247 Fabric Repair Kit, Single Unit

-Because of its designated use as a glue ideal for automobile repairs and upholstery, this is great for projects that require a stronger adhesive.
-The adhesive comes in the form of 7 different cups with multiple colors included to ensure it blends into the material it is gluing.
+The adhesive comes in 7 different cups, each with multiple colors to ensure it blends into the material it is gluing.

-There is also a spatular included, as well as a mixing bottle and screen applicator to ensure the user has everything they need to make repairs.
-It can also be used for clothing, which is another area where the different colors come in use.
 This is why it is used to make near-invisible repairs and can be used to save money on replacing items, like when used on carpets.

 PROS: